cloudify-cosmo/docs.getcloudify.org/content/working_with/workflows/_index.md

 # Executing Workflows

-Workflows are executed directly.
-You executing workflows from the CLI as follows:<br>
+Workflows can be executed directly.
+You can execute workflows from the CLI as follows:<br>
 `cfy executions start my_workflow -d my_deployment`

 This executes the `my_workflow` workflow on the `my_deployment` deployment.